alexbMAH/alexbMAH.github.io/arcade-machine.md

 ## Publishing your game
-Once you’ve completed your masterpiece, complete the follow steps to get your game on the arcade machine:
+Once you’ve completed your masterpiece, complete the following steps to get your game on the arcade machine:

 1. Remember to add a preview image and game banner as described above.
 2. Change the Visual Studio build configuration to Release and build the project.